Gr1mmie/sumrecon/README.md

 script I built upon courtesy of @hmaverickadams

 Has been tested only on kali.
+To be run in root directory

 ## DEPENDENCIES
 * assetfinder - https://github.com/tomnomnom/assetfinder